brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 9:45am - 10:45am: Fixed minor bugs in multi-step form.

+* 10:45 - 12:00pm: Worked on multi-step form validation.

+* 1:00pm - 3:15pm: Worked on multi-step form validation.
+Decided to work on trip details to take a break.

 <!-- NOTES:

 Conditionally render trips by having a toggle feature.